amitshekhariitbhu/android-interview-questions/README.md

 ### Data Structures And Algorithms

-> The level of questions asked on Data Structures And Algorithms totally depends on the company for which you are applying.
+> The level of questions asked on the topic of Data Structures And Algorithms totally depends on the company for which you are applying.

 * Array
-    - An Array consists of a group of same data type.
-It storage on continuous memory space, use index could find address of the element.
-Array include one dimensional array and multi-dimensional array,one dimensional array is the simplest data structures, and also most commonly used.
+    - An Array consists of a group of elements of the same data type.
+It is stored continuously in memory, by using its' index, you can find the underlying data.
+Arrays can be one dimensional and multi-dimensional.
+One dimensional array is the simplest data structure, and also most commonly used.

         | Algorithm | Average | Worst Case |
         |:---------:|:-------:|:----------:|